 When it comes to regular margaritas, I love to use a little Gran Marnier in place of Cointreau or triple sec, but with all the flavors going on here it wasn't necessary.
 Same goes for the agave nectar.
 The ginger syrup takes its place wonderfully. 🙂

 More fun cocktail recipes!

-- Ginger lovers!
-Pomegranate juice adds something special to these pomegranate Moscow mules.
-It’s great year round, but the red liquid + green lime make an extra festive drink for the holiday season.
+Ginger lovers!
+Tart juice adds something special to these pomegranate moscow mules or cranberry moscow mules.
+While they're both great year round, the red liquid + green lime combo makes an extra festive drink for the holiday season.

 - To rim the glass with salt, run a lime wedge along the edge to help the salt adhere before dipping the rim in a small plate of salt.

 - This recipe as written makes two cocktails.
 It can easily be scaled up for more servings.

 - As written, the ginger syrup recipe yields enough for three batches of margaritas - or six glasses.
 It can also be scaled up when making it to accommodate more.

 - Psst - leftover ginger syrup also makes a great ingredient in lemon ginger iced green tea with honey.